alasdairforsythe/tokenmonster/benchmark/README.md

 `github` is [this random file](https://data.together.xyz/redpajama-data-1T/v1.0.0/github/filtered_a777da5620f1467f8df3616b17d533dc.sampled.jsonl) (1.7 GB direct download) from [urls.txt](https://data.together.xyz/redpajama-data-1T/v1.0.0/urls.txt) from [Red Pajama](https://huggingface.co/datasets/togethercomputer/RedPajama-Data-1T).
 It was also extracted using [extract_text_from_jsonl_parquet.py](/training).
 It represents code.
 Extracted size is 1,313 MB.

-`evov_instruct` is a bunch of chat & instruct finetunes from WizardLM's [alpaca_evol_instruct_70k.json](https://huggingface.co/datasets/WizardLM/evol_instruct_70k/tree/main).
+`instruct` is a bunch of chat & instruct finetunes from WizardLM's [alpaca_evol_instruct_70k.json](https://huggingface.co/datasets/WizardLM/evol_instruct_70k/tree/main).
 This was used as-is and respresents chatbot conversational text.
 Extracted size is 137 MB.

+`scifi` is [Scifi Stories Text Corpus](https://www.kaggle.com/datasets/jannesklaas/scifi-stories-text-corpus).
+I thought sci-fi would be a good test for the fiction tokenizing capability because the training datasets don't contain much sci-fi.
+Extracted size is 149 MB.

+.